ansible/ansible/docs/docsite/rst/playbooks_filters.rst

   {{ output | parse_cli('path/to/spec') }}

 The ``parse_cli`` filter will load the spec file and pass the command output through, it returning JSON output.
-The spec file is a YAML that defines how to parse the CLI output.
+The YAML spec file defines how to parse the CLI output.

 The spec file should be valid formatted YAML.
 It defines how to parse the CLI output and return JSON data.
 Below is an example of a valid spec file that